ledgetech/ledge/README.md

 `default: {}`

 Ledge uses [lua-resty-redis-connector](https://github.com/pintsized/lua-resty-redis-connector) to handle all Redis connections.
-It simply passes anything given in `redis_connector_params` straight to `lua-resty-redis-connector`.
+It simply passes anything given in `redis_connector_params` straight to `lua-resty-redis-connector`, so review the documentation there for options, including how use [Redis Sentinel](https://redis.io/topics/sentinel).

 #### qless_db